mantil-io/example-todo/README.md

 ## Using the K/V store

 In this example we are using a Mantil KV store to persistently store and query todos.
+Mantil KV is a key-value store backed DynamoDB.
+When used it becomes part of the Mantil project.
+DynamoDB table is created on demand, uses the same naming convention as all other Mantil project resources and it is removed when Mantil project stage is destroyed.

 First we [initialize](api/todo/todo.go#L18) the store:
 ```